Pseudorhipsalis ramulosa (Salm-Dyck) Barthlott

 Red Rhipsalis, Red Mistletoe Cactus

-Pseudorhipsalis ramulosa is a shrubby epiphytic cactus, freely branching basally, with pendant, reddish stems that turn deep violet red in high light.
+Pseudorhipsalis ramulosa, also known as Rhipsalis ramulosa or Kimnachia ramulosa, is a shrubby epiphytic cactus, freely branching basally, with pendant, reddish stems that turn deep violet red in high light.
 The stems are flat and up to 2.3 feet (70 cm) long.
-Flowers are greenish-white or pinkish, up to 0.5 inch (1.2 cm) long and up to 0.6 inch (1.5 cm) in diameter.
+Flowers are greenish-white or pinkish, up to 0.5 inches (1.2 cm) long and up to 0.6 inches (1.5 cm) in diameter.
 They are followed by small ornamental shell berries lining both edges of the ribbon stems.

 USDA hardiness zone 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).